Session 1 - Module A: Advanced Agent Patterns¶

 return steps

-The execution engine manages the sequential execution of plan steps while respecting dependencies:
+The execution engine manages the sequential execution of data pipeline steps while respecting dependencies and resource constraints:

 if not self.current_plan: